One day in Munich, you say? Can it really be done? Yes, it can and I tell you how in this epic one day in Munich itinerary.

 The museums are clustered together in the Kunstareal or museum district.
-With one day, you should stick with just one of the many museums.
+With limited time, you should pick just one of the many museums.
 I’ll walk you through your choices.

 Munich’s most touted museum is the Alte Pinakothek.
-There, you’ll find a couple rare da Vinci paintings, Albrecht Durer’s mysterious Self Portrait, and other old master treasures.
+There, you’ll find a couple rare Leonardo da Vinci paintings, Albrecht Durer’s mysterious Self Portrait, and other old master treasures.

 The Neue Pinakothek is currently closed for structural renovations.
 But an exhibit of its best pieces is on display in the Alte Pinakothek.

 If you’re a fan of sculpture, head to the Glyptotek Museum.
 The Glyptothek owes its existence, like so many other lovely things in Bavaria, to Mad King Ludwig II.

 7. Hofgarten and the Englischer Garden

 Located behind the Munich Residenz is an opulent Italian Renaissance garden you’d expect from royals, the Hofgarten.
 It’s a public garden and so is free to access.

-Right nearby, you’ll find river surfers in the Englischer Garden.
+Right nearby, you’ll find wet-suit-clad river surfers in the Englischer Garden.
 They surf on a standing wave, the Eisbach Wave, no matter what the weather conditions are.
 It was in the 50s when I witnessed their stunts.

 The English Garden is a truly massive park, bigger even than Central Park in New York City.
 You can’t really tour it fully in your 24 hours.

 The Chinese Tower Beer Garden is a popular hangout in the garden.
-If you’d like a more local vibe, head to the nearby Seehaus beer garden.
+If you’d like a more local vibe, head to the nearby Seehaus Beer Garden.